wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/fim-configuration.rst

     <directories>/bin,/sbin</directories>
   </syscheck>

 There is an alternative way to schedule the scans using the :ref:`scan_time <reference_ossec_syscheck_scan_time>` and the :ref:`scan_day <reference_ossec_syscheck_scan_day>` options.
 In this example, the scan will run every Saturday at the 10pm.
-Configuring syscheck that way might help, for example, to set up the scans outside the environment production hours.
+Configuring syscheck that way might help, for example, to set up the scans outside the environment production hours:

 .. code-block:: xml